PingOne

 How service caching works

-PingOne Authorize maintains the service response in the cache for the period of time you define in the Time to live setting for a service.
+PingOne Authorize caches service responses for the period of time defined in the service’s Time to live setting.
 New cache keys are generated when you change any service setting and publish a new version.
-Returning to previous service settings might restore an older cache key and the previous version of the cache.
+Reverting to previous settings could restore an older cache key and its cached response.
+If the restored cache key is still within its time-to-live (TTL), the service could return an outdated response until the cached entry expires or is refreshed.

-Cache entries are stored in memory and do not persist during a restart or outage.
+Cache values are stored in memory and don’t persist during a restart or outage.

 Configuring service caching

-• A delay in retrieving an updated service response because the cache isn’t updated until it expires
+• A delay in retrieving updated service responses because the cache isn’t updated until it expires